vpayno/git-commit-helper/README.md

 ### git-commit-helper

-Not a dumb tool, it helps
+Not a dumb tool, it helps:

 - remind you of the proper format for commit subjects,
-- helps spell check your subject and body and
+- spell check your subject and body and
-- uses gitlint to validate unpushed commit(s) or the task branch.
+- lint unpushed commit(s) or the task branch.

 ### git-fixup-helper